CUMT-EMR/GRDAPW/README.md

 4. **MTAFM model**

 We provide a generic version of this model structure code that can be very easily utilized to build your own tasks.

+5. **Sample generation**

+We provide the GAN, and diffusion model code used for sample generation in the paper, which can be easily used for expanding the generation of various signals